Prosciutto32/Tesi-RAG-Tutorino/README.md

-# Guide to the RAG Tutor
+# Guide to Tutorino

-The **RAG Tutor** is a versatile application designed to explore and utilize **Retrieval-Augmented Generation (RAG)**.
+The **Tutorino** is a versatile application designed to explore and utilize **Retrieval-Augmented Generation (RAG)**.
 It features configurable tools for chat and a dedicated interface for managing vector databases.

 ---